Tertiary Hyperparathyroidism

 Definition, Etiology, PathogenesisTop

 Tertiary hyperparathyroidism is best described as the persistence of increasingly autonomously functioning hypertrophied parathyroid glands with parathyroid hormone (PTH) hypersecretion and hypercalcemia in a patient after correction of causes of secondary hyperparathyroidism.
-Tertiary hyperparathyroidism is most commonly observed in patients with a history of chronic kidney disease (CKD) previously treated with chronic hemodialysis or peritoneal dialysis who received a functioning renal transplant but in whom the parathyroid glands fail to involute.
+Tertiary hyperparathyroidism is mostly observed in patients with a history of chronic kidney disease (CKD) previously treated with chronic hemodialysis or peritoneal dialysis, who received a functioning kidney transplant but in whom the parathyroid glands fail to involute.
 Approximately 10% to 20% of these patients require subsequent subtotal or total parathyroidectomy (see Primary Hyperparathyroidism).

-Of note, the traditional concept of tertiary hyperparathyroidism also includes a combination of progressively increasing hyperplasia, hypertrophy, and autonomy of the parathyroid glands accompanied by hypercalcemia—a process that we describe as advanced secondary hyperparathyroidism (see Secondary Hyperparathyroidism).
+The term tertiary hyperparathyroidism has also been described in the literature to include a combination of progressively increasing hyperplasia, hypertrophy, and autonomy of the parathyroid glands accompanied by hypercalcemia in patients with end-stage kidney disease.
+This process can also be classified as advanced secondary hyperparathyroidism (see Secondary Hyperparathyroidism).

 Clinical Features and Natural HistoryTop